 In the end, I was very glad with how these funfetti ice cream cone cupcakes looked, and the girls loved them.

 It was the best treat after a long weekend of softball games.
 The cake recipe is the same I used here and here and it is always a fluffy, moist vanilla cake and the confetti adds a crunchy layer as you bite into the cone.

 Even though I loved how these mini ice-cream cone cupcakes turned out, I learned a few lessons for the next time I make them (luckily you will learn from my mistakes):

-- Bake in ice-cream cone cupcake pans like these from Kupcake Konz : they were made for this purpose and seems to be very easy for transportation too.
+- Bake in ice cream cone cupcake pans like these from Kupcake Konz.
+They were made for this purpose and seem to be very easy for transportation too.
 A great tutorial here.
 (FYI: I was not paid for this…I just found them online and they seem like a great idea 🙂 ).

 - I found this cool trick that could have saved me some fallen cones.
 Simply wrap the cones with foil to hold the cones in place in the baking pans.

 - Do not overfill or you will have an overflowing mess.

 Hope you will try these ice cream cone cupcakes on your next summer get together!
 They are a fun project for kids as well.

 For Vanilla Cupcakes: